keithalewis/papers/capm/epst.md

 ## One-Period Model

 This model is parameterized directly by prices.
-Returns are defined in terms of these.
+Returns are defined in terms of prices and portfolios.
+These parameter have a clear interpretation in the financal world.

 Let $I$ be the set of market instruments and $\Omega$ be the set of possible market outcomes over a single period.
 The _one-period model_